tristan-ka/IBOAT_RL/_sources/package1bis.rst.txt

 Package Realistic Simulator
 =============================

 This package contains all the classes required to build a realistic simulation of the boat.
 It uses the dynamic library :file:`libBoatModel.so` which implements the accurate dynamic of the boat.
-It is coded in C++ in order to speed up the calculation process and hence the learning.
+It is coded in C in order to speed up the calculation process and hence the learning.

 Realisitic Simulator
 ---------------------